|

 A. It would be determined differently, but some weight could be given to the historic use of the land during any potential future prosecution proceedings.

-Q. Paul Atkinson and Brenda Jackson (South Ruislip RA) – Is there an
+Q. Paul Atkinson and Brenda Jackson (South Ruislip RA) – Is there an update on the Master Brewer Site?

 A. Noel advised that the Council’s Legal team have started Judicial Review proceedings however he is unable to discuss the planning detail of the site at present.
 Residents are advised to request an update on these JR proceedings from James Rodger.